penpot/penpot-plugins/docs/publish-package.md

 ## Introduction

-This guide details the process of publishing `plugin-types` and `plugins-styles` packages, which are essential for plugin development.
+This guide details the process of publishing `plugin-types`, `plugins-styles` and `plugins-runtime` packages, which are essential for plugin development.
 Below is a walkthrough for publishing these packages and managing releases.

 ## Publishing Libraries